 We don’t know about you, but we can easily see that outline becoming a full-color brochure.
 All you need now is content!

 You didn’t think Jasper would leave you high and dry here, did you?
-Jasper’s Long-Form Assistant template can write pretty much any kind of long-form content — from scratch.
-You can also use this template to complete an article or other long-form content you’ve already started writing.
+Jasper’s long-form content creator can write pretty much any kind of long-form content — from scratch.
+You can also use Jasper to complete an article or other long-form content you’ve already started writing.
 Here’s the work it did for our Sani Farm brochure.

 We used information from Jasper’s outline and also added our generated headline and Jasper did the rest of the writing.
 With your outline in mind, you can also include photos and create your brochure content page by page using this tool.